 - Hire a great VP of Sales.
 Yes, I am a broken record here.
 But I’ve seen it 100+ times.
 Hire a great VP of Sales, and even if nothing else changes … she’ll increase the revenue per lead by 20–100%+.
 In one sales cycle or less.
 More here: How My VP, Sales Doubled Our Sales in 90 Days.
 And No, It Wasn’t…

 - Raise prices 20% — on new customers.
 Pricing is not a science, even in B2C companies.
 Not really.
 Raise prices 20%.
 You can always also discount 20%-25% the next day.
-Discounting back to your old list price even if far better than discounting from your old list price.
+Discounting back to your old list price even is far better than discounting from your old list price.
 But be careful not to raise prices on existing customers without really thinking that through.
 More on why that rarely helps here.

 - Make sure you have monthly quotas, not quarterly ones.
 Quarterly ones take all the pressure off for the first 2 months of the quarter.
 Later, when you are huge, move to quarterly quotas.
 Not today.
 More here.